josephsmithberger/XogotDocs/Documentation.docc/Manual/navigation/navigation_using_navigationlinks.md

 [NavigationLink3D](https://docs.godotengine.org/en/stable/classes/class_navigationlink3d.html#class-navigationlink3d) respectively.

-Different NavigationRegions can connect their navigation meshes without the need for a NavigationLink as long as they have overlapping edges or edges that are within navigation map edge_connection_margin.
+Different NavigationRegions can connect their navigation meshes without the need for a NavigationLink as long as they have overlapping edges or edges that are within navigation map `edge_connection_margin`.
 As soon as the distance becomes too large, building valid connections becomes a problem - a problem that NavigationLinks can solve.

 See <doc:navigation_using_navigationregions> to learn more about the use of navigation regions.